Building a course roster dashboard over a third-party public API

 | Tests | Jest on filtering, retries, and error paths |

-This post is about integration design and developer experience — not a product launch.
+This post is about integration design and developer experience — how to aggregate upstream resources without leaking draft metadata to the browser.

 Minimum bar: